microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-05.md

 ## Introduction

-Now that you have managed to processes of handling inbound emails, extracting and storing order data leveraging AI Builder, and creating an approval process, this challenge you will create a Power App to view and manage the order data.
+Now that you have managed to processes of handling inbound emails, extracting and storing order data leveraging AI Builder, and creating an approval process, in this challenge you will create a Power App to view and manage the order data.

 ## Description